aws-samples/aws-analytics-reference-architecture/core/README.md

 ```
 eksAdminRoleArn: <ARN of EKS admin role>
 ```
 The initialization of the construct will create an EKS cluster.
+The getOrCreate method expects the same EKS admin ARN role everytime it is invoked

-To create a notebook data platform supported by EMR Studio, you should use the object instantiated from `DataPlatform` Class and call the method `addNotebookPlatform`, the method expects one arguments:
+To create a notebook data platform supported by EMR Studio, you should use the object instantiated from `DataPlatform` Class and call the method `addNotebookPlatform`, the method expects one argument:
 * `dataPlatformNotebookProps` which defines the properties of the stack, you can import the `DataPlatformNotebookProp` from the `DataPlatformNotebook` construct to define the properties of the Studio.